jezevec10/jstris-guide/usermode.md

 ### `gravityLvl`
 **Type**: Integer between 0 and 28

-Specifies, how fast pieces fall on their own.
+Specifies how fast pieces fall on their own.

 <details>
 <summary>Gravity table - click here</summary>